Tea and chocolate: two little luxuries that are wonderfully delightful on their own, but even more magical when paired together.

-For a unique flavor combination, pair chocolate made with caramel or chocolate-covered caramels (bonus if there’s also sea salt) with our wonderfully leathery Lapsang Souchong.
+For a unique flavor combination, pair chocolate made with caramel or chocolate-covered caramels (bonus if there’s also sea salt) with our wonderfully leathery Bayou Bonfire Souchong.
 Enjoy the savory notes of the salt and smoke as the two marry with the sweet caramel melting on your tongue.

 Inclusion Chocolate: Nuts and/or Fruits

-Consider pairing chocolates with almonds or hazelnuts with a mild green like our Japan Genmaicha Yamasaki or Almond Black Tea to bring out the nuttiness of the chocolate.
-For chocolates including fruit, try our brisk and bold English Breakfast or Japan Fukujyu to bring out the fruitiness in the chocolate.
+Consider pairing chocolates with almonds or hazelnuts with a mild green like our Grand Isle Genmaicha or Merci Beaucoup to bring out the nuttiness of the chocolate.
+For chocolates including fruit, try our brisk and bold Front Porch English Breakfast or Flambeaux Fukujyu to bring out the fruitiness in the chocolate.

 Tasting Time: How to Taste the Tea and Chocolate

 Once the pairing menu is finalized and ready to be served, cut the chocolate into small portions with just enough volume to allow three or four nibbles of each.
 Prepare the tea, and consider displaying the dry leaves and chocolates for guests to see and smell.

 Once you’re ready to begin your tasting, follow the steps below:

 - Start by taking a bit of chocolate into the mouth and to allow the chocolate to melt slowly until it covers the tongue.
 Tasting the chocolate first will ensure that the rich cocoa will be softened by the warm tea and ensure that all flavors and tones are heightened.